 - Genetic factors: a family history of baldness or hair loss could significantly increase the risks of an individual developing alopecia areata.

 - Other autoimmune disorders: If an individual is already suffering from an autoimmune disorder, he is more likely to develop the condition.

-- Stress: excessive stress, both physical and mental, can affect the general health an functioning of the body and trigger rapid hair loss.
+- Stress: excessive stress, both physical and mental, can affect the general health functioning of the body and trigger rapid hair loss.

 Alopecia Areata Causes

-Alopecia Areata is caused by a malfunctioning immune system that Causes white blood cells to identify hair follicles as a foreign threat and thereby attack them.
+Alopecia Areata is caused by a malfunctioning immune system that causes white blood cells to identify hair follicles as a foreign threat and thereby attack them.
 This leads to the weakening of the hair follicles and increased hair loss.
 While it remains unknown as to what exactly Causes this immune reaction, a strong genetic link has been identified.

 Those who have a history of alopecia areata in the family are more likely to develop the condition.
-Another factor that might cause alopecia areata is the existence of other autoimmune disorders like thyroiditis or vitiligo that might trigger the immune reaction that Causes damage to the hair follicles.
+Another factor that might cause alopecia areata is the existence of other autoimmune disorders like thyroiditis or vitiligo that might trigger the immune reaction that causes damage to the hair follicles.
 Some processed foods that are rich in sugar and preservatives might also trigger skin inflammation and hair loss.

 How is Alopecia Areata Diagnosed?

 - Blood test: this might help detect any other abnormality in the immune system or any imbalances that may cause severe hair fall or trigger alopecia areata.
-These tests may also include the measurement of iron levels, testosterone, thyroid and hormone tests to eliminate other Causes.
+These tests may also include the measurement of iron levels, testosterone, thyroid, and hormone tests to eliminate other Causes.

-Based on medical history, Symptoms and a basic physical examination, most dermatologists will be able to easily diagnose alopecia areata.
+Based on medical history, Symptoms, and a basic physical examination, most dermatologists will be able to easily diagnose alopecia areata.